1939 Major League Baseball season: Schedule

-National League Opening Day took place on April 17 with a game between the Pittsburg Pirates and Cincinnati Reds, while American League Opening Day took place on the following day, with a game between the Chicago White Sox and Detroit Tigers.
+National League Opening Day took place on April 17 with a game between the Pittsburgh Pirates and Cincinnati Reds, while American League Opening Day took place on the following day, with a game between the Chicago White Sox and Detroit Tigers.
 This continued the trend from the previous season which saw both leagues opened on different days.
 It was the first season since that saw both leagues open with just one game each.
 The final day of the regular season was on October 1 and featured twelve teams.
 The World Series took place between October 4 and October 8.

 Rule change

 The 1939 season saw the following rule change: